Happy 10th birthday to the SABR/Baseball-Reference Encyclopedia. Thanks to all those who have contributed and welcome to any who wish to contribute.

 "Probably the best thing that ever happened to me was going nuts.
 Whoever heard of Jimmy Piersall, until that happened?" - Jimmy Piersall

-Jimmy Piersall was a high-visibility player who had a long career in the major leagues.
-Some saw him as a minor star who possessed natural all-around athleticism.
-A good hitter and excellent fielder with a strong arm and above-average speed, Piersall was later a broadcaster for the Chicago White Sox along with Harry Caray.
-He was one of the few Americans whose battle with mental health issues were well-known in the 1950s.
-He eventually figured out that his issues would give him the freedom to act zany, which endeared him to fans.
+Jimmy Piersall was a gifted, high-visibility player who had a long career in the major leagues; a minor star who intrigued and enchanted both fans baseball people with his natural, all-around athleticism, and sometimes erratic behavior.
+He was good hitter and excellent fielder with a strong arm and above-average speed; he was one of the few American athletes whose battle with mental health issues was well documented in the 1950s.
+With that, he eventually figured out that those past issues would allow him the freedom to sometimes act eccentric and zany -- which further endeared him to fans.

 Piersall was signed by the Boston Red Sox in 1948, and broke in for 6 games in 1950.
 There wasn't much room for him to stick, with Vern Stephens at shortstop hitting 30 home runs, and Ted Williams, Dom DiMaggio, and Al Zarilla in the outfield all hitting around .320.